-Italian Seasoning
+Italian Seasoning Recipe

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Ingredients for Italian seasoning.
+Labeled ingredients for Italian seasoning.

 Instructions

-A jar of homemade Italian seasoning.
+A small glass jar filled with Italian seasoning.

 Recipe tips and variations

-• Vinaigrette: To make delicious salad dressing, whisk together ½ cup olive oil, ¼ cup red wine vinegar, 1 teaspoon Dijon mustard, 1 teaspoon Italian seasoning, and salt and pepper to taste (I like ½ teaspoon salt and ¼ teaspoon pepper).
+• Vinaigrette: To make delicious Italian salad dressing, whisk together ½ cup olive oil, ¼ cup red wine vinegar, 1 teaspoon Dijon mustard, 1 teaspoon Italian seasoning, and salt and pepper to taste (I like ½ teaspoon salt and ¼ teaspoon pepper).

 Recipes with Italian seasoning